 Permanent Survey Markers: Permanent survey monuments shall be installed in each subdivision.
 The location of the monuments shall be as required by the city engineer and shall be shown on the final plat.
 Also, all corners on the subdivision and all lot corners in the subdivision shall be marked.

 Electric, Telephone And Natural Gas: Electric power, telephone and natural gas shall be provided to each lot.
-All lines and appurtenant facilities shall be located a minimum of thirty six inches (36") underground, except when approved by the city council upon a finding that compliance with the standard set forth herein is not practically feasible.
+All lines and appurtenant facilities shall be located a minimum of thirty-six inches (36") underground, except when approved by the city council upon a finding that compliance with the standard set forth herein is not practically feasible.

 Street Signs: Street signs shall be installed at all locations indicated on the preliminary plan.
 All required signs shall conform to city standards and be provided and installed by the city, at the expense of the subdivider.